Wine Sauce Nutrition Facts

 What is wine sauce made of?

-Wine sauce is a culinary sauce prepared with wine as a primary ingredient, heated and mixed with stock, butter, herbs, spices, onions, garlic and other ingredients.
-Several types of wines may be used, including red wine, white wine and port wine.
-Some versions are prepared using a reduction.
+Wine sauce is a culinary sauce made with wine as the main ingredient, heated and mixed with stock, butter, herbs, spices, onions, garlic, and other ingredients.
+Several types of wine may be used, including red, white, and port.
+Some versions are made with a reduction.

 What does wine sauce taste like?